cshorv/analogic-docs/docs/source/widgets.rst

 -  ordinal:
 -  listen\ **:** {event, method} events for the widget listen to and method to do
--  depends: only in GridTable, listen to a widget in another column of the table (eg. [{col: 2, action: ‘slide’}])

 **Data connection to TM1:**\ OPTIONAL